 **Review Chapter 17 for more detail.**

 Electrical: All electrical tools, cords and equipment must be in good working order.
 To that end, all electrical tools and components must be visually checked on a daily basis.
 Any tools with damaged cords or damaged cords must be taken out service… All cords must be equipped with a ground pin, flat three wire cords are not allowed.
 SJO and SJT or other similarly rated cords only shall be used.
 The electrician will be responsible for all temp power and any temp lighting that may be needed.
 They will coordinate all lock out tag out procedures.
 All temporary power for the project will be installed on protected and dedicated circuits with 100% GFCI protection.
 GFCI will be tested by the electric contractor weekly to assure proper function with a log book filed with CCC monthly.
-When existing power is used, a GFCI “pigtail” shall be added to the receptacle if not already equipped.
 No live electrical work will be conducted.

 **Review Chapter 26 for more detail**

 Designated First Aid Plan: All injuries no matter how minor must be reported to Consigli Superintendent immediately.
-The superintendent will then report all injuries to the CCC Safety Director and Project Management.
-A fully stocked first aid kit and bloodborne pathogens kit shall be maintained on the project site.
+The superintendent will then report all injuries to the CCC Safety Director.
+A fully stocked first aid kit and blood borne pathogens kit shall be maintained on the project site.
 Only properly trained personnel will administer first aid.
 Consigli Construction shall follow Site Safety Plan for first Aid.
 Report any incidents to the Safety Director.

 ** Please review chapter 1 and 27 for additional details. **

-Evacuation Plan and Routes of Egress: Please refer to the Evacuation Plans that are posted on the project.
+Evacuation Plan (RACE, and Routes of Egress): Please refer to the Evacuation Plans attached.
 All Consigli employees shall attend the Project Safety Orientation.
 Consigli Construction’s Job Supervisor will conduct a safety orientation talk to each employee and subcontractor to site specific fire safety protocols.
-The evacuation procedures will be covered during the Safety Orientation.
-Routes of egress will be updated on the evacuation plans as construction activities require.

-Emergency Management Response: In the event of an Emergency the construction workers shall leave all of the buildings immediately.
+Emergency Management Response: In the event of an Emergency the construction workers shall leave all 3 of the building immediately.
 Point of assembly/muster shall be located on the lawn next to the exit way of stair B. In the Event of a DISASTER, the Superintendent or Safety director shall instruct the construction workers to leave the site or remain in place and await further instruction.
 The following steps should be taken in the event of an emergency

-• Your location (refer to site evacuation plan) phone number, and name;
+• Your location (Feldberg Building 3rd floor, 330 Brookline Ave, Boston MA) phone number, and name;

 • The location of the incident (building name, floor and room number);